santoshsmalagi/Developer-Essentials/gcc-the-Essentials.md

 # GCC - the Essentials

 This tutorial focusses on the following topics:
-* The GNU Compiler Collection (GCC)
+1. The GNU Compiler Collection (GCC)
-* GNU C and C++ compilers - gcc and g++
+2. GNU C and C++ compilers - gcc and g++
-* Compiling C programs using gcc
+3. Compiling C programs using gcc
-* Compiling C++ programs using g++
+4. Compiling C++ programs using g++
-* Options controlling output generation
+5. Options controlling output generation
-* Options for diagnostics and warning messages
+6. Options for diagnostics and warning messages
-* Static analyzer options
+7. Static analyzer options
-* Debugging options
+8. Debugging options
-* Optimization options
+9. Optimization options
-* Code coverage and profiling options
+10. Code coverage and profiling options
-* Preprocessor options
+11. Preprocessor options
-* Platform specific options
+12. Platform specific options
-* Static and Dynamic libraries
+13. Static and Dynamic libraries

-## What is the GCC?
+14. Summary
+15. Common File Formats
+16. Common compiler flags

+> *Note: In all subsequent discussions, GCC - refers to the GNU Compiler Collection; gcc - refers to the GNU C Compiler and g++ is the GNU C++ Compiler.
+When we talk about compiling one of those languages, we might refer to that compiler by its own name, or as GCC.
+Either is correct!

+## 1. The GNU Compiler Collection (GCC)

 GCC stands for “GNU Compiler Collection”.
 GCC is an integrated distribution of compilers for several major programming languages.
 These languages currently include C, C++, Objective-C, Objective-C++, Fortran, Ada, D, Go, and BRIG (HSAIL).

-> *When we talk about compiling one of those languages, we might refer to that compiler by its own name, or as GCC.
-Either is correct.
-In C/C++ context, gcc more or less refers to the GNU C Compiler and g++ refers to the GNU C++ Compiler!*

 The language-independent component of GCC includes the majority of the optimizers, as well as the *“back ends”* that generate machine code for various processors.
 The part of a compiler that is specific to a particular language is called the *“front end”*.
 For example the C front-end is called CC, the C++ compiler is G++, the Ada compiler is GNAT, and so on.

 Historically, compilers for many languages, including C++ and Fortran, have been implemented as “preprocessors” which emit another high level language such as C. None of the compilers included in GCC are implemented this way; they all generate machine code directly.

+## 2. GNU C and C++ compilers - gcc and g++

+When you compile C++ programs, you should invoke GCC as g++ instead.

+C++ source files conventionally use one of the suffixes ‘.C’, ‘.cc’, ‘.cpp’, ‘.CPP’, ‘.c++’, ‘.cp’, or ‘.cxx’; C++ header files often use ‘.hh’, ‘.hpp’, ‘.H’, or (for shared template code) ‘.tcc’; and preprocessed C++ files use the suffix ‘.ii’.
+GCC recognizes files with these names and compiles them as C++ programs even if you call the compiler the same way as for compiling C programs (usually with the name gcc).

+However, the use of gcc does not add the C++ library. g++ is a program that calls GCC and automatically specifies linking against the C++ library.
+It treats ‘.c’, ‘.h’ and ‘.i’ files as C++ source files instead of C source files unless ‘-x’ is used.
+This program is also useful when precompiling a C header file with a ‘.h’ extension for use in C++ compilations.
+On many systems, g++ is also installed with the name c++.

 #### C Standards supported by GCC